-This profound impact has been made possible through strategic partnerships and a focus on promoting recycling technology, local collection programs, and widespread awareness about the recyclability of cartons.
+This impact has been made possible through strategic partnerships and a focus on promoting recycling technology, local collection programs, and widespread awareness about the recyclability of cartons.

 Before the Carton Council's establishment, carton recycling faced challenges in both the U.S. and Canada.
 Limited access to recycling facilities and lack of awareness about carton recyclability contributed to cartons ending up as waste.
-The Council recognized the urgency to address these issues and took on the mission of increasing carton recycling rates, reducing waste, and promoting sustainable packaging solutions.
+The Council recognised the urgency to address these issues and took on the mission of increasing carton recycling rates, reducing waste, and promoting sustainable packaging solutions.

 The Carton Council's comprehensive approach to advancing carton recycling encompassed several key strategies.
 By collaborating with stakeholders, the Council focused on establishing local collection programs and leveraging recycling technology to facilitate efficient carton recycling processes.
 Additionally, the Council actively promoted the recyclability of cartons to increase public awareness and drive consumer participation.

 In Canada, the Council provided a valuable platform for carton manufacturers to showcase cartons as renewable, recyclable, and low-carbon packaging solutions.
-It supported the development of solutions for recycling carton fibers, PolyAl (polyethylene and aluminum), and full cartons.
+It supported the development of solutions for recycling carton fibers, PolyAl1 (polyethylene and aluminum), and full cartons.

 Furthermore, the Council's endeavors have led to a significant increase in household access to carton recycling, with 70.8 million households now capable of recycling cartons in the U.S.

 Building on its decade of success, the Carton Council of North America has set ambitious goals for the future.
 By 2025, the Council aims to expand carton recycling programs to 16,254 schools, increase the U.S. recycling rate to 25%, and elevate household access to carton recycling to 75%.